amanplans/dnc-configurations-options/README.md

 before the closing `</div>`

-The `Index.html` file will look like
+The `Index.chtml` file will look like

 ```html
 @model Configurations